avendesora/pythonbible/docs/source/technical_reference.rst

 .. py:function:: pythonbible.convert_reference_to_verse_ids(reference)

-    Converts the given ``NormalizedReference`` object into a list of verse id integers.
+    Converts the given :ref:`NormalizedReference` object into a list of verse id integers.

     :param reference: A normalized reference
-    :type reference: NormalizedReference
+    :type reference: :ref:`NormalizedReference`
     :return: The list of verse ids associated with the reference
     :rtype: List[int]